 As a manager in a healthcare setting – such as a hospital, treatment clinic, aged face facility or government health agency – you need general business administration skills.
-But you may also benefit from specialised training in clinical governance, health informatics, the Australian health system, or ethics in healthcare delivery.
+But you may also benefit from specialised training in clinical governance, health informatics, the Australian health system, or ethics in patient services delivery.

 As a health manager, you encounter challenges on a daily basis that a specialised MBA can help you surmount.
-An MBA in health services management builds knowledge and skills to perform tasks such as: service planning, record handling, managing costs and budgets, using performance analytics, and risk management in health care.
+An MBA in health services management builds knowledge and skills to perform tasks such as: service planning, record handling, managing costs and budgets, using performance analytics, and risk handling in health care.

-Southern Cross University MBA (Health Services Management)
+Southern Cross University

 The affordable online MBA from Southern Cross University offers a specialisation in Health Services Management.
 To qualify, choose two from the following four health units: Leading Change in Healthcare, Strategic Health Management, Healthcare Professional Portfolio A, and Principles and Practice of Clinical Accountability.
 The length of the program depends on how much credit you receive for advanced standing.
-Core subjects include marketing, finance for managers, management communication, and organisational behaviour.
+Core subjects include marketing, finance for managers, communication, and organisational behaviour.
 Students do one subject at a time in 7-week teaching blocks.
 The course is ideal for working professionals and can often be completed inside 2 years.

 Healthcare is a business in many respects and you may want to do an MBA reflecting that.
-In a business-focused MBA, you'll cover topics such as doing business in health, management challenges in healthcare, financial management, innovation, and marketing for managers.
+In a business-focused program, you'll cover topics such as doing business in health, management challenges in healthcare, financial management, innovation, and marketing for managers.

-University of Adelaide MBA (Health Management)
+University of Adelaide